Experts acting in conflict zones Experts acting in conflict zones

 Any joint statements created are not subject to these declarations.

-The EWI recommends any expert witness working in the criminal courts read this guidance to make sure they understand the approach they need to take with their declaration.
+The EWI recommends any expert witness working within the Forensic Science and on Forensic Science Activities in the criminal courts read this guidance to make sure they understand the approach they need to take with their declaration.

 We have raised concerns that the guidance introduces a level of complexity meaning that for those specifically undertaking Forensic Science regulated activities, they will need to construct very specific declarations.
 There is a risk that this will lead to greater levels of non-compliance in reports as there is no simple approach to declaration 13 which can be referenced.